 Cross-cultural introduction to the celebration of death across time and space.
 Examines the anthropological and archaeological literature on death, particularly in terms of death ritual and burial practices.
-Students study popular films on death in different cultures, and carry out a field project at a local cemetery.
+Students study popular films on death in different cultures.

 Latin America considered as a theater of conflict and cultural experimentation among Native American, African, and Iberian peoples; their survival and transformation as reported in selected ethnographies and eyewitness sources; and some modern theories and controversies about their experience.

 Introduces students to anthropological approaches to the study of food from socio-cultural, linguistic and archaeological perspectives.
 Topics include: food in popular culture; food, ethnicity and race; food and immigration; food and religious traditions; food and family; gendered roles in food production; food and national identity; competitive global marketing of food; food, class and status; socio-politics of food in ancient societies; food, ethics and human rights.

 Same as HDFS 220.
 See HDFS 220.